bbarua15/qcfirst/README.md

 ## [INSTRUCTOR DASHBOARD]
 Similarly an Instructor dashboard will contain similar features to the student dashboard.
-The differences being that the navigation bar will have a create class and delete class hyperlink to those pages.
+The only difference being that the navigation bar will have a create class and delete class hyperlink to those pages.
 The center of the Dashboard will contain classes that the instructor has created.
 ![alt text](https://github.com/bbarua15/qcfirst/blob/main/Marinos%20Images/WEB/Web%201920%20%E2%80%93%206%20%5BINSTRUCTOR%20DASHBOARD%5D.jpg)
 ![alt text](https://github.com/bbarua15/qcfirst/blob/main/Marinos%20Images/TABLET/iPad%2C%20Nexus%209%20%E2%80%93%206%20%5BINSTRUCTOR%20DASHBOARD%5D.jpg)
 ![alt text](https://github.com/bbarua15/qcfirst/blob/main/Marinos%20Images/MOBILE/Samsung%20Galaxy%20S10%20%E2%80%93%206%20%5BINSTRUCTOR%20DASHBOARD%5D.jpg)

 ## [CHANGE PASSWORD INSTRUCTOR]
-The change password page is straight forward.
-Here a user will be able to change their password by entering the correct credentials and then inputting a new password.
+The change password page will allow a user to change their password by validating their current password and then inputting a new password.
-The password will then be validated to make sure that it is secure (similarly this happens when a user creates their account).
+The new password will then be validated to make sure that it is secure (similarly this happens when a user creates their account).
 ![alt text](https://github.com/bbarua15/qcfirst/blob/main/Marinos%20Images/WEB/Web%201920%20%E2%80%93%207%20%5BCHANGE%20PASSWORD%20INSTRUCTOR%5D.jpg)
 ![alt text](https://github.com/bbarua15/qcfirst/blob/main/Marinos%20Images/TABLET/iPad%2C%20Nexus%209%20%E2%80%93%207%20%5BCHANGE%20PASSWORD%20INSTRUCTOR%5D.jpg)
 ![alt text](https://github.com/bbarua15/qcfirst/blob/main/Marinos%20Images/MOBILE/Samsung%20Galaxy%20S10%20%E2%80%93%207%20%5BCHANGE%20PASSWORD%20INSTRUCTOR%5D.jpg)